The Ultimate Guide to Choosing the Best Kitchen Worktop

 Let’s get started.

 Quartz is a very tough mineral made up of silicon and oxygen.
-It is combined with a polymer resin to make worktops that are extremely hard-wearing as their composition makes them resistant to scratching and chipping.
+It is combined with a polymer resin to make worktops extremely hard-wearing as their composition makes them resistant to scratching and chipping.
 Unlike some natural stone worktops, quartz worktops don’t need to be sealed, and their impermeable surface makes them very resistant to staining.

-Another advantage of quartz is that there is a truly dazzling array of colours available, meaning you're guaranteed to find one that matches with your specific tastes and design requirements.
+Another advantage of quartz is that there is a truly dazzling array of colours available, meaning you're guaranteed to find one that matches your specific tastes and design requirements.

 From an aesthetic perspective, polished slate worktops are sublime.
 The natural composition and dark grey colour give a solid, finished effect that really is hard to beat.
 Slate is also versatile, looking equally delightful in an old-fashioned country cottage or a sleek city centre apartment.

 Unlike quartz, hot dishes are no problem for slate worktops.
 Their sturdiness also makes them resistant to scratches and heavy impacts.

 However, any gains in style are paid for in the careful maintenance required for slate worktops.
 For a start, make sure only to use a wet cloth and stone cleaning fluid with a neutral pH to wipe your surfaces, as strong, abrasive cleaning products may cause corrosion of your worktop.

 It’s also highly advisable to seal your slate worktop to prevent staining and corrosion.
 This will have to be done fairly regularly.
 You’ll know when it’s time to reseal as water droplets will spread out over the surface, rather than forming tight little beads.

 Prices for slate worktops range from £9–£35 PSF.